101 Bridge Street Carleton Place

 Some of the people that worked at the Olympia were: Pearl Wilson, Reta Chilcott, Toots Morris, Marian McDaniel and Ruby McPherson.
 The Olympia closed it’s doors for good in 2000 and is still greatly missed.

 Tommy McCaffrey’s Barber shop was next door and he had various assistants such as Jack McPherson, his brother Earl, and Weary Little.
 Later Howard Little came along from Almonte and took over from McCaffrey.
 The barbershop was also destroyed by fire and when rebuilt they were set back in line with the rest of the stores instead of protruding 6 feet which narrowed the sdiewalk.
 There was a small apartment over the barber shop and it was occupied by Carrie Tosh who was employed at the local hydro office.
+I asked Howard’s daughter what Howard did with his barbershop after the fire and she said he just moved up the street.

 104-106 Bridge Street Carleton Place